peter-mcconnell/talk-automation/talk.md

 ---

-# how can we improve things?
+# How can we improve things?

-- a "devops" team (is that what "devops" is?)
+- A "devops" team (is that what "devops" is?)

-    - everyone -> :(
+    - Everyone -> :(

-- open access to everyone
+- Open access to everyone

     - CISO -> :(

-- runbook documents
+- Runbook documents

-    - does it help much?
+    - Does it help much?

-- scripts and servers with managed access, auditing, scheduling etc
+- Scripts and servers with managed access, auditing, scheduling etc

-    - sounds like a lot of work!
+    - Sounds like a lot of work!

-        - *spoiler, not really*
+        - *Spoiler, not really*

 ---

-# rundeck
+# Rundeck

-- off-the-shelf and easy to run
+- Off-the-shelf and easy to run

-- designed specifically for automating runbooks and incident response
+- Designed specifically for automating runbooks and incident response

-- open-source (Apache 2.0) and enterprise option (we'll focus on open-source here)
+- Open-source (Apache 2.0) and enterprise option (we'll focus on open-source here)

-- support pre-auth
+- Support pre-auth

-- web UI, API and CLI
+- Web UI, API and CLI

-- auditing
+- Auditing

 - ACLs

-- bought by PagerDuty
+- Bought by PagerDuty

 ---

-# lets run it!
+# Lets run it!

 ```yaml
 # option 1. single container (in-memory H2 db)